mbodm/cdis/README.md

 ##### 2) Windows Vista and earlier

-To make it run on even older Windows versions, you just need to download the source, set an older target framework (like in example .NET Framework 4.6) and re-compile it.
+To make it run on even older Windows versions, you just need to download the source, set an older target framework (in example .NET Framework 4.6) and re-compile it.
 You can find more information [here](https://learn.microsoft.com/en-us/dotnet/framework/migration-guide/versions-and-dependencies).

 ##### 3) Fictional NET8 handling